-2017 is definitely the year of better sleep.
-Even celebrities like Gwyneth Paltrow are speaking on the importance of better sleep this year and clean sleep.
+This is the year of better sleep.
+Even celebrities like Gwyneth Paltrow are speaking on the importance of better and clean sleep.

 Do you need to give yourself a sleep cleanse?

 Practicing proper sleep hygiene, which are lifestyle and behavioural changes to improve our sleep need to be incorporated.
 Steps like keeping a consistent bedtime, making sure you are getting on average 7-8 hours of sleep per night, and keeping tech out of the bedroom are important, but adding other healthy fundamentals to your sleep cleanse, ones that maybe you never considered, could also help you sleep better.

 When we are trying to sleep better we can look to nature and our natural environment to help us fall asleep easier at night and get a better quality of sleep.

 Use natural light to help you sleep better:

 Often when we think of sleeping better we focus on bedtime and ways to improve it but did you know that how we wake up in the morning can also help us fall asleep a lot easier.

 When we wake up right we are setting the path for our natural 24-hour body clock for the rest of the day.
 When we keep a consistent wakeup time and allow our body to naturally wake it helps our body build enough drive to sleep throughout the day making falling asleep at night much easier.
 The biggest way we can help achieve this is by immersing ourselves in natural light.
 Opening up the blinds upon waking or getting outside in the fresh air and natural light works well but you can also include a sunrise simulator like the Philips Wake-Up Light.
 It naturally wakes you up by mimicking the sunrise and it gradually turns the sleep switch off in our brain and allows us to wake up the way our body is naturally intended to.

 Let the Earths surface help you sleep well: